dbt-labs/docs.getdbt.com/website/docs/docs/use-dbt-semantic-layer/exports.md

 ## Run exports

-Before you're able to run exports in development or production, you'll need to make sure you've [configured saved queries and exports](/docs/build/saved-queries#configure-exports) in your dbt project.
+Before you're able to run exports in development or production, you'll need to make sure you've [configured saved queries and exports](/docs/build/saved-queries) in your dbt project.
+In your saved query config, you can also leverage [caching](/docs/use-dbt-semantic-layer/sl-cache) with the dbt Cloud job scheduler to cache common queries, speed up performance, and reduce compute costs.

 There are two ways to run an export: